Kantosaurus/MODSutd/backend/src/scripts/README.md

 # Module Migration Script

-This script migrates module data from the ISTD Mods.csv file into the database.
+This script migrates module data from both the ISTD Mods.csv and Freshmore.csv files into the database.

 ## What it does

-1. **Parses the CSV file** - Reads ISTD Mods.csv and parses all module information
+1. **Parses the CSV files** - Reads both ISTD Mods.csv and Freshmore.csv and parses all module information
 2. **Inserts into PostgreSQL** - Stores module details in the `courses` table
 3. **Creates Neo4j relationships** - Sets up prerequisite and corequisite relationships